beauknowstech/gup/README.md

 ## Disclaimer

-I'm not a developer bro.
-This is my first time using go so feel free to make suggestions.
+I'm not a developer.
+I only tested this on Kali 2022.2.
+If you want to make changes then go for it.

 ### To-Do
 ~~Does anyone know how to make a logger for something like this?~~